-- Only the links that are included in the set named in the LINKS= option are used to create the instance. - Only the nodes that appear either in the NODES= suboption of the SUBGRAPH= option or that appear as the head or tail of a link in the LINKS= suboption are used to create the instance.
+- Only the links that are included in the set named in the LINKS= option are used to create the instance. - Only the nodes that appear either in the NODES= suboption of the SUBGRAPH= option or that appear as the head or tail of a link in the LINKS= suboption are used to create the instance. - A node or a link that appears only in the SUBGRAPH= option, but not in the original graph, is discarded.
+To add nodes or links that do not have attributes, see the INCLUDE= suboption of the LINKS= and NODE= options.

-If the value of the LOGLEVEL= suboption is equal to or greater than 3, PROC OPTMODEL issues a message for each of the nodes and links that it discards until the number of messages reaches the value of the MSGLIMIT= option in the PROC OPTMODEL statement.
+If the value of the LOGLEVEL= suboption is equal to or greater than 3, PROC OPTMODEL issues a message for each of the nodes and links that it discards until the number of messages issued during problem generation reaches the value of the MSGLIMIT= option in the PROC OPTMODEL statement.
 If the value of the LOGLEVEL= suboption is greater than 0, PROC OPTMODEL also issues a summary that shows the total count of discarded nodes and links from each input array or set.

-The following statements start a PROC OPTMODEL session and declare a five-node complete undirected graph; a subset of links that contains all links between nodes 1, 2, 3, and 4; and a subset of nodes that contains nodes 3, 4, and 5:
+The following statements call PROC OPTMODEL and declare a five-node complete undirected graph; a subset of links that contains all links between nodes 1, 2, 3, and 4; and a subset of nodes that contains nodes 3, 4, and 5: